Romance scam statistics 2025-2026: global data and trends

 Australia's National Anti-Scam Centre, launched in 2023, has improved cross-agency coordination and contributed to faster takedown of scam profiles and accounts.
 The country has also implemented mandatory scam-reporting obligations for banks and telecommunications providers.

-United Kingdom: Action Fraud and UK Finance
+United Kingdom: City of London Police and UK Finance

-UK Finance, the banking industry body, reported that authorized push payment (APP) fraud related to romance scams cost UK consumers £36.5 million in the first half of 2024 alone.
+UK Finance, the banking industry body, reported that authorized push payment (APP) fraud related to romance scams cost UK consumers £36.5 millionin the first half of 2024 alone.
 The UK's new mandatory reimbursement rules for APP fraud, introduced in late 2024, have changed the landscape: banks must now reimburse victims up to £85,000 unless the victim acted with gross negligence.

 Notable UK statistics: